enisalushi/cisco-qos-enterprise-sp-lab/configs/README.md

 - LON-PE1
 - LON-BR-CE1

+> The repository contains an intentionally public low-privilege test account
+> for lab verification.
+Administrative and routing-protocol secrets are
-> Admin credentials and authentication keys have been removed or replaced with placeholders before publication.
+> sanitized before publication.

 ## Lab Access

 The lab includes a low-privilege test account for SSH verification: